4-Month Recording Requirement Under 770 ILCS 60/7

 Related Topics

 Understanding recording deadlines is only part of the equation.
 Subcontractors and suppliers each face unique deadline triggers and must also comply with the notice to owner requirement to preserve lien rights.
 Use our deadline calculator to estimate your specific dates.
 If you need help navigating the process, consult an experienced Illinois mechanic lien attorney.
-For a complete overview of all lien topics, visit our Illinois mechanic lien services page.
+For a complete overview of all lien topics, visit our Illinois construction lien law overview.

 Not sure if you still have lien rights?